 Apple has been working on its own modems for years, and the iPhone 18 series is expected to be the first to fully transition to the Apple-designed C2 modem.

-This isn’t just about cost-cutting; it’s about integration.
 The C2 modem is optimized for the A20 Pro chip to ensure the lowest possible battery drain during 5G usage.
-More importantly, the C2 modem is rumored to support 5G satellite data connectivity.
-Unlike current models that use satellites primarily for emergencies, the iPhone 18 could allow for basic data access (browsing or messaging) in regions completely devoid of cellular towers.
+More importantly, it is rumored to support expanded satellite data connectivity.
+Unlike current models that use satellites primarily for emergencies, the iPhone 18 could allow for basic data access (browsing or messaging) in regions of Cambodia completely devoid of cellular towers.

 Battery Life: The 5,100mAh Powerhouse